aws-samples/terraform-aws-multi-account-pipeline/docs/optional_inputs.md

 `build_timeout` is the CodeBuild project build timeout.
 It defaults to 10 (minutes).

+`build_override` can replace the existing CodeBuild buildspecs and images with your own.
+The `directory` argument sets the path of the terraform (eg. `./terraform`), if its not in the root of your directory structure.

 `terraform_version` controls the terraform version.
 It defaults to 1.5.7.

 `checkov_version` controls the [Checkov](https://www.checkov.io/) version.
 It defaults to latest.